 Too much arsenic in your body can cause:

-Definitely not a chemical you would choose to breathe in.
+Definitely not a chemical you want to inhale by choice.

-There’s a reason lead is no longer used in petrol or paint.
-Breathing heavy metals into your lungs is like a one-way street into your body, once they get in it’s hard to get them out!
+There’s a reason we no longer use lead in petrol or paint.
+Breathing in heavy metals is like a one-way street into your body, once they get in it’s hard to get them out!
 After entering your lungs, they make their way into your blood and tissue, spreading from your head all the way to your toes.

 When the metal parts inside a vape heat up, they can break apart and form tiny metal particles in the aerosol.
-Heavy metals like lead, cadmium, nickel and chromium have been found in vape aerosols.
+Heavy metals such as lead, cadmium, nickel and chromium have been found in vape aerosols.

 Acetone is a chemical that is powerful enough to dissolve other chemicals.
 Nail polish is just the start, it can also dissolve plastic, jewellery and stockings.